 Amazon Elastic Compute Cloud (Amazon EC2) provides customers the most options for compute so they can tailor the infrastructure to their business needs, and AMD is integral to these offerings.
 AMD-powered EC2 instances give customers the ability to run general purpose, memory intensive, burstable, compute intensive, and graphics intensive workloads, all at a significant price advantage relative to comparable offerings.

-AWS and AMD have collaborated to give customers more choice and value in cloud computing, starting with the first generation AMD EPYC processors in 2018, expanding to the second generation AMD EPYC processors in 2020, and most recently combining the power of both second generation AMD EPYC processors and AMD Radeon Pro GPUs with the Amazon EC2 G4ad instances.
+AWS and AMD have collaborated to give customers more choice and value in cloud computing, starting with the first generation AMD EPYC processors in 2018, expanding to the second generation AMD EPYC processors in 2020, and most recently with third generation AMD EPYC in the Amazon EC2 M6a instances.
 Customers can use EC2 instances powered by AMD and enjoy scalable performance for a broad variety of workloads such as databases, mission critical enterprise applications, web scale in-memory databases and caches, big data analytics, batch processing, gaming, log analysis, remote workstations, transcoding, and rendering.

-These workloads benefit from a balance of compute, memory, and networking resources similar to what general purpose EC2 M5a and M5ad instances offer.
-Examples include business critical applications, web and application servers, back-end servers for enterprise applications, gaming servers, caching fleets, and app development environments.
+These workloads benefit from a balance of compute, memory, networking, and storage resources from instances like Amazon EC2 M6a, M5a and M5ad, and T3a.
+Use cases include business critical applications, web and application servers, back-end servers for enterprise applications, gaming servers, caching fleets, and application development environments.

 Fast performance for workloads that process large data sets in memory.
 Examples include high performance databases, distributed web scale in-memory caches, mid-size in-memory databases, real time big data analytics, and other enterprise applications.

 Customers looking to use remote workstations in the cloud for running graphics applications can use G4ad instances to get the flexibility to provision resources on a per project basis rather than being limited by on-premises capacity.